What is the recommended browser to use for MVP Forms?

 - You can choose to pay for the course out-of-pocket on your own.

-- If you believe the class(es) are required, contact your advisor to update your Degree Works Degree Plan and upload a copy of the updated degree plan on MVP Forms on a MVP Change Request Form, so MVP can submit the change to the VA.
+- If you believe the class(es) are required, contact your advisor to update your Degree Works Degree Plan to show the requirement and upload a copy of the updated degree plan on MVP Forms on a MVP Change Request Form, so MVP can submit the change to the VA.
 In some instances, we may be able to take a letter from your advisor or department on their letterhead as proof as well.
+An MVP staff member will review the letter to verify it is acceptable under VA regulations.
 You would need to upload this proof on a MVP Change Request Form.

 I pushed SAVE.
 Does that mean my form has been submitted?